iamdhiraj69/Mongo-Copy/TESTING_GUIDE.md

-# Testing Guide for mongocopy v1.1.0
+# Testing Guide for mongodbcopy v1.1.0

 This guide helps you test all the new features introduced in version 1.1.0.

 ## Prerequisites

 1. Install MongoDB locally or have access to test MongoDB instances
-2. Install mongocopy: `npm install -g mongocopy` or run locally
+2. Install mongodbcopy: `npm install -g mongodbcopy` or run locally
 3. Set up `.env` file with test database credentials

 ## Test Environment Setup